 Attendance of the lectures is highly recommended.
 Attendance of the seminars is obligatory and is a precondition of signing the lecture book, maximum two absences are allowed in the semester.
-Active participation in problem based learning exercises is required.
+The subject leader may refuse to sign the lecture book if a student is absent more than twice in a semester even if he/she has an acceptable excuse.